Retirement Accommodation (Sheltered Housing)

 - Communal lounge or lounges are available for tenant’s social and recreational activities, for entertainment such as bingo, quiz and social nights, parties etc or just meet and talk.

 - Laundry rooms.
-These provide tenants with washing and drying machines free of charge.
+These provide tenants with washing and drying machines.
 In some schemes there is a rota when tenants can have use of the machines.

 - Wardens who live on the premises or nearby.

-- Lift or stair lift.
-Most schemes have either of these to assist those who have difficulty using the stairs.
+- Lifts, most schemes have a lift to assist those who have difficulty using the stairs.

 - Disabled bathing facilities in some schemes.

-- An alarm system giving a direct speech link from each flat and communal areas with the Warden.
-If the Warden is off duty the Community Alarm Centre also run by Wrexham Council will contact relatives or the Emergency Services as required.
+- An alarm system giving a direct speech link from each flat and communal area with the Warden.
+If the Warden is off duty the Alarm Centre will contact relatives or the Emergency Services as required.